Gold tegu

 The gold tegu, also known as the golden tegu, common tegu, black tegu, Colombian black and white tegu and tiger lizard (in Trinidad), is a species of tegu.

+Taxonomy

 Its old scientific name (synonym) was Tupinambis nigropunctatus, but it has since renamed to Tupinambis teguixin.

+Description

 Gold tegus grow to be about 2 to 3 ft (60 to 100 cm) long on average, and up to 3.5 to 4.0 kg in weight, with a glossy body, powerful limbs and a thick tail.
 They have many black and gold stripes down their bodies.

+Distribution

 Gold tegus live in the tropical forests of northern and central South America, as well as in Panama.
+Its South American range extends to the island of Trinidad.

+Diet

+They feed on insects, other invertebrates (such as snails), small mammals, other reptiles (such as smaller lizards and small snakes), birds, and fish; it takes nest eggs of birds, turtles, and caimans.
+It sometimes eats fruit and honey.

+As pets

-They feed on insects, other invertebrates (such as snails), small mammals, other reptiles (such as smaller lizards and small snakes) and birds, as well as fish, nesting eggs of birds, turtles and caimans, and sometimes fruit and honey.
-They typically do not make as good a pet as their larger southern relatives, the Argentine black and white tegu or the red tegu, but if handled frequently, they can make a good pet.
+They typically do not make as good a pet as their larger southern relatives, the Argentine black and white tegu and the red tegu; however, if handled frequently, they can make a good pet.